-Completing the FAFSA is free, and does not obligate you do to anything.
+Completing the FAFSA is free, and does not obligate you to do anything.
 It is a tool used to help you pay for college.
 You do not have to know where, or even if you’ll attend, in order to file.
-You will list schools you’re interested in, but you do not have to wait to be admitted to college to file a FAFSA.
+You can list up to 10 schools you’re interested in, and you do not have to wait to be admitted to college to file a FAFSA.

 The FAFSA is available beginning Oct.
 1 each year to apply for financial aid for the following academic year.
 You should submit your FAFSA as soon as possible after Oct.
 1.